 300 Natural History of Arizona.
 (3) F, S Plant and animal communities of Arizona.

-Plant and animal communities of Arizona.
 Cannot be used for major credit in the biological sciences.
 Prerequisite: junior standing.

 301 Field Natural History.
 (1) F, S Organisms and their natural environment.
 2 weekend field trips, field project.
 Cannot be used for major credit in the biological sciences.
 Pre- or corequisite: BIO 300.